sealionking/drupal_module_og-sm/og_sm_path/README.md

 Pragmatically set the path for a given site.

 This will:
+- Check if the new path is different from the current if so it will:
   - Set the path variable for the site.
-- Set the path alias path for the given site.
-- Trigger a hook to inform the platform about the path change.
+  - Trigger a hook `og_sm_site_path_change` to inform the platform about the path change.
 ```php
 og_sm_path_set($site, 'my-site-path');
 ```

-Triggering the `og_sm_site_path_changed` can be disabled:
+Triggering the `og_sm_site_path_change` can be disabled:
 ```php
 og_sm_path_set($site, 'my-site-path', FALSE);
 ```